 Spain has become a magnet for global bargain hunters.
 Real estate prices are down as much as 50 percent from their peak during the housing bubble, and investors from Asia to the United States and Britain are flocking to Spain to try to catch the uptick.

 British Airways flights to Madrid are packed with London-based real estate executives.

-The hedge fund Baupost is buying shopping centers, Goldman Sachs and Blackstone are buying apartments in Madrid, and Paulson & Company and George Soros’s fund are anchor investors in a publicly listed Spanish real estate investment vehicle.
+The hedge fund Baupost is buying shopping centres, Goldman Sachs and Blackstone are buying apartments in Madrid, and the Paulson & Company and George Soros funds are anchor investors in a publicly listed Spanish real estate investment vehicle.

 “One day it’s the worst place in the world to buy real estate and the next, it’s the best.”